graphics

 "The City of Roseville, Environmental Utilities department recently lost several key maintenance staff members due to early retirement, leaving us severely short-handed at our wastewater treatment plants.
 The retired staff was dedicated to performing process instrument and analyzer calibration required to meet regulatory requirements.
 Fortunately, we had previously hired two Sierra College Mechatronics graduates, initially as interns, and recently promoted to Electronic Technicians.
 After only two weeks of training, our Mechatronics technicians took over the calibration duties and have maintained dozens of analyzers and instruments to required standards of accuracy and reliability.
 Because of the education they received at Sierra College, our new Mechatronics technicians had the foundation in place that allowed them to 'hit the ground running'."

-- Steve Gillette - Maintenance Manager, City of Roseville Water Department
+- S. Gillette - Maintenance Manager, City of Roseville Water Department

 Website Design by Jeff Gomez